M13Mwongo/dsc-phase4-project/README.md

 There are now many more rows in this dataset--one for each unique time and zipcode combination in the data!
 Once our dataset is in this format, we'll be able to train an ARIMA model on it.
 The method used to convert from Wide to Long is `pd.melt()`, and it is common to refer to our dataset as 'melted' after the transition to denote that it is in long format.

-# Helper Functions Provided

-Melting a dataset can be tricky if you've never done it before, so you'll see that we have provided a sample function, `melt_data()`, to help you with this step below.
-Also provided is:

-* `get_datetimes()`, a function to deal with converting the column values for datetimes as a pandas series of datetime objects
-* Some good parameters for matplotlib to help make your visualizations more readable.

-Good luck!

 # Step 1: Load the Data/Filtering for Chosen Zipcodes